-TAFE NSW courses can be training subsidised by the NSW Government or training provided on a 'fee-for-service' basis.
+TAFE Digital courses can be training subsidised by the NSW Government or training provided on a 'fee-for-service' basis.

-A fee applies for most TAFE NSW courses and must be paid when you enrol.
+A fee applies for most TAFE Digital courses and must be paid when you enrol.
 The amount you pay depends on the type of course you study, and on your personal circumstances.
-TAFE NSW provides a wide range of pay-as-you-go and instalment payment options so that you can get on with your studies and not have to worry about full payment when you enrol.
+TAFE Digital provides a wide range of pay-as-you-go and instalment payment options so that you can get on with your studies and not have to worry about full payment when you enrol.

-You may pay fees and other enrolment-related charges by:
+You may pay fees and other enrolment-related charges:

-- EFTPOS, Visa, MasterCard, personal cheque, bank cheque or money order (payable to 'TAFE NSW').
+- by EFTPOS, Visa, MasterCard, personal cheque, bank cheque or money order (payable to 'TAFE Digital')

-- You may pay over the phone, via the internet or at a Campus using a credit card.
+- over the phone, via the internet or at a Campus using a credit card

 Please note: Cash is not accepted.